safronik/test-lobster/README.md

 You can see it in action at test-lobster.webtm.ru

 Main routes:
-/admin - you can manage lotteries there.
+/admin - you can add lotteries there.
 /participate - participate in a lottery.
 /* - same as previous